Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies: Simulation Results

-A large velocity component along the shock surface, $u_y$, comparable to $u_x$, is observed in the two simulations with $\sigma < 1$ for both ions and electrons (top two rows of Figures \ref{Fig:phase_lecs} and \ref{Fig:phase_ions}).
-These two populations are likely to be efficiently energized into the supra-thermal range by shock drift acceleration via the motional electric field $|v_{\rm sh} \times B|$ (see the bottom panel in Figure \ref{Fig:Stability}): a large upstream $B_\perp$ component becomes dominant over $B_{\parallel}$ in the downstream plasma.
-Since the oblique magnetic field persists past the shock ramp for hundreds of $c/\omega_{pi}$, the population with large $u_y$ homogeneously fills the downstream region over a comparable length.
+A large velocity component along the shock surface, $u_y$, comparable to $u_x$, is observed in the two simulations with $\sigma_i < 1$ for both ions and electrons (top two rows of Figures \ref{Fig:phase_lecs} and \ref{Fig:phase_ions}).
+These two populations are likely to be efficiently energized into the supra-thermal range by shock drift acceleration via the motional electric field $|v_{\rm sh} \times B|$ (see section \ref{sec:ta}), which is expected to accelerate particles efficiently at quasi-perpendicular shocks \citep{Jokipii:82,Decker:88,Krauss-Varban.Wu:89,Ball.Melrose:01,Fraschetti.Giacalone:15}: a large upstream $B_\perp$ component becomes dominant over $B_{\parallel}$ in the downstream plasma.
+Since the oblique magnetic field persists past the shock ramp for hundreds of $c/\omega_i$, the electron population with large $u_y$ homogeneously fills the downstream region over a comparable length-scale.

-An important consequence of this finding is that the supra-thermal populations of ions and electrons are driven by magnetic fluctuations induced by temperature anisotropy at the shock, rather than by fluctuations pre-existing to the shock passage or by the streaming of resonant energized ions (which have not yet been generated).
+An important consequence of this finding is that the scattering of both ions and electrons into supra-thermal energies can be driven, or contributed, by magnetic fluctuations induced by temperature anisotropy at the shock \citep[as pointed out by][]{Quest.Shapiro:96}, rather than by fluctuations pre-existing to the shock passage or by the streaming of resonant energized ions (which have not yet been generated).
 An in-depth analysis of this effect will be presented in a companion paper.
 For shocks with $\sigma_i < 1$, while some ions and electrons become supra-thermal, most of the upstream kinetic energy is thermalized in the downstream region.

+For simulations with $\sigd = 4$ and $10$, at time $t \omega_i = 9400$, the driven electrostatic instabilities are insufficient to thermalize ions in the interaction region, as shown in the bottom two panels of Figure~\ref{Fig:phase_ions}.
+A similar configuration appears in the early stages of simulations with $\sigd < 4$, where ion thermalization occurs afterward concurrently with the destabilization of parallel electromagnetic wave modes, as shown in the top two panels of Figure~\ref{Fig:phase_ions}.

+Solving the electromagnetic dispersion relation for counter-streaming electron-ion beams yields a stability cutoff of $\sigd = 2$ for parallel electromagnetic wave modes \citep{Quest1988}.
+That is, parallel electromagnetic modes for counter-streaming ions become completely stable for $\sigd \geq 2$.
+This cutoff is independent of both the background (non-streaming) electron temperature and the counter-streaming ion plasma $\beta$ \footnote{\add{ To test this, we make use of the linear dispersion solver BO \citep{BO2_2021} which is publicly available at \url{https://github.com/hsxie/bo}. }}.
+For $\sigd < 2$ simulations, the unstable electromagnetic wave modes not only thermalize ions in the downstream region but also facilitate the transfer of part of the upstream ion kinetic energy to electrons, as shown in the top two panels of Figure~\ref{Fig:phase_lecs} and the top panel of Figure ~\ref{Fig:Temp}.